jeffersonnnn/ZEclipse/DOCUMENTATION.md

 #### PDA Validation System

-The Program Derived Address (PDA) validation system is a critical security component in BlackoutSOL that ensures transaction integrity while maintaining privacy.
+The Program Derived Address (PDA) validation system is a critical security component in ZEclipse that ensures transaction integrity while maintaining privacy.
 This section provides a detailed technical overview of its implementation and security properties.

 ##### Technical Implementation